Retail digital performance event recap: Key insights from IBM & Catchpoint

 Mehdi: Thanks, Tim.
 Any parting thoughts?

-Tim: Speed isn’t a feature—it’s the foundation of trust.
-If your site’s slow, customers will buy from a competitor… even if their prices are higher.
+Tim: Speed is the foundation of trust.
+If your site's slow, customers will buy from a competitor, even if their prices are higher.

-The networking dinner provided an opportunity for attendees from Box, Costco, Beyond, IBM, Catchpoint, and more to connect, exchange insights from the day, and enjoy excellent food and drinks.
+The networking dinner brought together attendees from Box, Costco, Beyond, IBM, Catchpoint, and more for an evening of conversation, good food, and shared insights from the day.

-A big thank you to all the attendees, speakers, and organizers for making this event a success!
-If you missed it, we hope to see you at the next one in London on April 30th.
+A big thank you to all the attendees, speakers, and organizers who made this event a success.